chwebdude/LabViewBuild/README.md

 - Set additional information like company name, file description and copyright.

+### Package Build

+When a package build is selected, all dependencies are built first.
+Make sure, that on the same build job these dependencies are not built yet.
+So ideally use this plugin only once in your job.

 ## Prepartion

 You need to have a licenced LabVIEW version on the build server.
 At the same time the VI Server needs to be activated (Tools/Options/VI Server).